Traversing from Hong Kong Airport Chek Lap Kok to Tokyo: A Journey to the Pokemon Store

 I know that many people might not be interested in learning about airports, but for me, they mean an impressive point of convergence, where so many parallel stories occur at once.
 I find it fascinating how, during their evolution, they manage to operate, grow and maintain themselves in an industry as vulnerable and dynamic as aviation.
 Today the biggest challenge is that this operation is increasingly ecological and sustainable for the benefit of our entire society.

-We reach At the Midfield Concourse via the internal automated subway.
-Hong Kong Airlines, our airline of the day, has been using this area since the airport opened in 2015.
+We arrived at the Midfield Concourse via the internal automated subway.
+Hong Kong Airlines, our chosen carrier for the day, has been utilising this space since its inauguration in 2015, making it a familiar and integral part of the airport experience.

 Hong Kong Airlines (HX)